lmd-code/lmdcss/README.md

-# Default CSS
+# MOD CSS

-A mildly opinionated default stylesheet created for my own projects.
+A *Mildly Opinionated Default Cascading Stylesheet* created for my own projects.
 This is not a CSS reset/normalise (although some normalisation is applied, particularly for forms) or framework - it's just my preferred starting point rather than an end result.

 ## Usage